 - In providing the Services, we will use reasonable endeavours to give sound advice based on the information available, but you will remain wholly responsible for determining matters of policy or action related to that advice.

-- All these Terms and Conditions apply to the supply of any goods [materials] as well as Services unless we specify otherwise.
+- All these Terms and Conditions apply to the supply of any goods and services as well as Services unless we specify otherwise.

 - To enable us to perform the Services, you shall supply promptly all information and assistance and all access to materials, properties and any other matters in your possession, custody or under your control and to personnel under your control where requested by us.